arthursc98/nd-navigation-project/Report.md

 - Do a GridSearch to find optimal hyperparameters for DQN and DDQN models.
 - Add Convolutional and Dropout Layers in Neural Network and see if our model finds some patterns at the states.
 - Utilize Prioritized Experience Replay and see how much benefit we can extract from a weighted sample.
-- Try to implement a Noisy Net so for each output for the neural network that have some noise our agent will explore the enviroment leading to a better performance.
+- Try to implement a Noisy Net so for each output for the neural network that have some noise our agent will explore the environment leading to a better performance.

 ## Dependencies